pg8wood/discord-voice-assistant-bot/README.md

 ### Custom Bot Responses
 The bot uses Google Sheets as a shared database of custom responses.
 This Sheet can be edited on-the-fly to setup custom bot text or audio responses to text typed in the Discord channels.

-Create a new Sheet and configure a service account for the but [following this tutorial](https://youtu.be/vISRn5qFrkM).
+Create a new Sheet and configure a service account for the bot [following this tutorial](https://youtu.be/vISRn5qFrkM).
 If you wish, share the link with your guild's members to allow them to add their own flavor to the bot.

 <br />